Balanced vs Structured Literacy

 If you are confused about the difference between a ‘Balanced’ Literacy and a ‘Structured’ Literacy approach we set out below a little content from Professor Pamela Snow and the International Dyslexia Association to help explain the two approaches and their differences.

 Please note that semantics matter - we are seeing a lot of use of a ‘structured approach’ to literacy.
 This is NOT necessarily the same as a ‘Structured Literacy’ approach.
-You need to look into the detail of each approach to be able to judge if it is fully aligned with the knowledge and practice standards set out by the International Dyslexia Foundation (see below for more details).
+You need to look into the detail of each approach to be able to judge if it is fully aligned with the teaching principles and content areas set out by the International Dyslexia Foundation (see below for more details).
 Otherwise, it is may be a modified version of a Balanced Literacy approach, or a more targeted or narrow aspect of a comprehensive Structured Literacy approach (for example, focusing on a specific age cohort, or focusing on one or two content elements of literacy instruction).

 Content is drawn from Professor Pamela Snow’s article in the Journal of Perspectives on Language and Literacy (Winter 2020), as well as the International Dyslexia Association (IDA) website.